The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Being able to check on your money whenever (and wherever) you want is nice - but it can be stressful if you have to keep a close eye on your account because you're not sure what's going to happen to your bank balance.

 In this respect, thinkmoney customers are different.
-When you open a thinkmoney Personal Account, we set it up so that all your bills and other important costs are paid on time, and any remaining money goes to you to spend how you like.
+When you open a thinkmoney Managed Current Account, we set it up so that all your bills and other important costs are paid on time, and any remaining money goes to you to spend how you like.
 As long as you keep our Money Managers updated - and put enough money in the account in the first place - you'll know you won't be spending money you need for bills.

 What's more, on our online account management, you can see a forecast of your finances over the next few months.
 If your budget is in balance, you'll see a green smiley face.